-Josephine Duncomb is anything but the perfect debutante her parents would like her to be.
-When her cousin, Adam, arrives on her family's doorstep and is turned away, Josephine sneaks out and follows him to a world she could never have dreamed of: a world where a woman holds court, where men wear dresses, where the body you wear is an illusion meant to be broken by your true self.
+Josephine Duncomb is anything but the obedient, delicate daughter her parents would like her to be.
+When her cousin, Adam, arrives on her family's doorstep and is turned away, Josephine sneaks out and follows him to a world she could never have dreamed of: a world where a woman holds court, where men wear dresses, where the body you were born with is an illusion that can be peeled away.

 Where a clumsy, graceless teenage girl can turn into a boisterous, bold blacksmith's apprentice...